 “Can Grandma Sissel read people’s thoughts?”
 I asked then shouted “Oh-sh, Change lanes!”

 Annika changed lanes.
 The car which had been right in front of us slammed on its brakes and we sped passed it in the number two lane.
 Annika stared forward and said, “I think, she can, or at least sometimes, yes, I know she can at least little bit.
 What just happened?”

 “Well, it’s not altogether unheard of but it’s rare.
 Grandma Maria Alicia definitely can.
 Men fan!
 I mean . . . you, brand new baby vampire, you mean to tell me that you can do it?”

 “I’m not sure yet.”
 I said sheepishly.
 “So how is that I’m not undead but you froze me to death?”
 I leaned my seat back and closed my eyes.

-“How did you know that car was going to stop?”
+“How did you know that car was going to stop?” she asked.

 “I didn’t, I just knew that it was time to change lanes but I think my question is a hell of a lot more important, why am I not an undead?”

 “Because you didn’t die, no wait, yes you did but not for long.
 Besides I brought you back to life, I didn’t bring you back to undeath, there’s a huge difference.
 But how did you know to change lanes?”
 She said.